Durant’s 32 points lead Nets past Young, Hawks 132-128 in OT

-ATLANTA (AP) — Kevin Durant scored 32 points and James Harden had 31 to lead a productive night for Brooklyn’s big three scorers and the Nets beat the Atlanta Hawks 132-128 in overtime on Wednesday night.
+ATLANTA (AP) — Kevin Durant scored 32 points and James Harden had 31 to lead a productive effort for Brooklyn’s big three scorers, and the Nets beat the Atlanta Hawks 132-128 in overtime on Wednesday night.

 Harden added 15 assists and eight rebounds.
 Kyrie Irving scored 26 points for Brooklyn.